Sanway-Byfleet Flood Alleviation Scheme

 • Sheet pile flood wall from the M25 to the southern end of Sanway Road.

-• Earth embankment flood defence between the southern end of Sanway Road and Summer Close.
+• Earth flood embankment between the southern end of Sanway Road and Summer Close.

 • Three compensatory floodplain storage areas.